.. and some practical matters that we find might be of use to you:

 Starting the installation:

-- If the model of brick/stone you’ve selected requires the installation to be level (most bricks do, unless you’re creating special effects), either use a laser level throughout the course of installation, or you can use chalk line to draw straight lines on the wall before starting.
+- If the model of brick/stone you’ve selected requires the installation to be level (most bricks do, unless you’re creating special effects), either use a laser level throughout the course of installation, or you can apply chalk lines on the wall before starting.

-- With “manufactured stone mortar”; start putting adhesive on the back of bricks/stones using a trowel and installing them on the wall.
-(Some masons butter the whole back surface of the bricks while some others leave a small gap in the middle section to create a vacuum effect once placed on the wall.
+- Prepare the adhesive mortar (found under the “side products” category ) in a bucket by mixing it with water.
+Start putting adhesive on the back of bricks/stones using a trowel and installing them on the wall.
+(Most masons butter the whole back surface of the bricks while some others leave a small gap in the middle section to create a vacuum effect once placed on the wall.
 It’s up to you which way to choose).

 - It’s a good idea to slightly move the pieces in different directions while pressing against the wall.
 Adhesive should become in good contact with the back surface.
 Follow with a scraping motion with your trowel to remove the extra glue sticking out from the sides.